fastigiata/tape/README.md

 `Tape` is an application for recording mouse and/or keyboard actions, generating a recording file that can be played back later.

+### Project structure

+To be done... when the structure of the project stabilizes

 ### Library usage

 - [egui](https://github.com/emilk/egui) -- **GUI** implementation of the application